 OneWest Bank is one of the banks in southern California founded in 2009 by an investors group called IMB Holdo.
-The bank provides services such as home loans, consumer deposit, and lending, among others.
+The bank provides services such as home loans, consumer deposits, and lending, among others.

 Though the bank may seem fairly new, its origin could be traced to one of the failed banks in the United States seized by the Federal Deposit Insurance Corporation (FDIC).
 FDIC is charged with the responsibility of insuring depositors’ funds and also monitoring state-chartered banks which are not a member.
 In cases of a bank failure, depositors are protected against loss by a certain amount suppose the bank is a member of FDIC.

-History and Previous Acquisitions:
+History and Previous Acquisitions

 The financial crisis which spans across 2007-2012 led to the failure of many banks in the United States in which IndyMac Bank was one of those banks.
 A group of seven-man investors (IMB Holdco) bought IndyMac from the FDIC.
 One West Bank was formed from the acquisition.
 Later, IMB Holdco group bought two other failed banks through One West Bank.

 After the acquisition, OneWest Bank used harsh, repulsive and aggressive means to foreclose many homes and properties of defaulted mortgages purchased under IndyMac.
 Some customers also reacted to the repugnant attitude by taking the case to court.

 For example, Mrs. Yano-Horoski home was foreclosed, but the judge ruled in her favor by canceling her debt.
 After a year, the Bank seeks justice by presenting the case at an appellate court.
 Judge Spinner who erased the debt a year prior was “criticized” for making such a decision.
 The appellate judges overturn his decision, and the home was later foreclosed in 2012.